 This is long and boring to read, just like a law school assignment.

 I'm going to be one of those Twitch streamers the kids are talking about these days.

+UPDATE: The article that I mention I wrote for the Saint Louis University Journal of Health Law & Policy can now be found here.
 I know, I know, it's been forever.
-I didn't intend to take such a long break from blogging, but last semester really kicked my butt work-wise and I could not dedicate the time I wanted to writing posts that would be worth reading.
-By the end of most days, my mind was completely blank or … Continue reading The “Fundamental” Right to Marriage
+I didn't intend to take such a long break from blogging, but last semester really kicked my butt work-wise and I could not dedicate … Continue reading The “Fundamental” Right to Marriage

 In her 2003 essay, Spoon Theory, Christine Miserandino describes what it feels like to live with chronic illness.
 She tells the story of being with her friend in a diner when the friend asked her what it felt like to have Lupus.
 Christine went around the diner and collected twelve spoons from nearby tables.
 She … Continue reading Outta Spoons

 Just a couple of days ago, the FDA approved a new treatment for my disability, Spinal Muscular Atrophy (SMA).
 It is called Evrysdi (the chemical compound was called Risdiplam) and, unlike the previous major therapy, Spinraza, it comes in the form of a pill rather than a spinal injection.
 This means that people like me … Continue reading To Cure or Not to Cure?

 This week I was talking to a friend online (as I often do these days) and we were discussing the different models of disability.
 The changing model of disability has always been a really interesting concept to me, not only because it legitimizes and makes concrete some of the more abstract concepts that I struggle … Continue reading Introduction to the Models of Disability